All About KV20

 Other Objects Found In The Tomb

-A foundation deposit of Hatshepsut was found at the entrance to KV20 which included fragments of funerary furniture, potsherds, fragments of faience, and burnt pieces of a statue -possibly a guardian statue.
+A foundation deposit of Hatshepsut was found at the entrance to KV20, which included fragments of funerary furniture, potsherds, fragments of faience, and burnt pieces of a statue -possibly a guardian statue.
 Also, a shabti figure belonging to Hatshepsut in The Hague was found.
-The findings also included some funerary equipment belonging to Hatshepsut found in the Royal Cache of TT320.
+The findings also included funerary equipment from Hatshepsut in the Royal Cache of TT320.

-The mummy of Queen Hatshepsut was identified in 2007 by a tooth that was found in the temple in a box and which bears the name of this queen, conforming to the belonging.
-The tooth was found to be the exact match for a gap in the upper jaw of a previously unidentified mummy.
-The mummy, since identified as the remains of Hatshepsut, is now displayed in the Cairo Museum.
+In 2007, a tooth found in the temple in a box bearing the name of Queen Hatshepsut, conforming to the belongings, identified the queen's mummy.
+The tooth was the exact match for a gap in the upper jaw of a previously unidentified mummy.
+Since then, the mummy has been identified as the remains of Hatshepsut, and it is now displayed in the Cairo Museum.